LoneExile/workman_template/README.md

 # WorkMan Template

-This is blank keyboard layout for custom in your language.
+This is blank keyboard layout come with Workman base keyboard layout(layout with command key) for custom in your language.

 ### example